mumtaz1000/mumtaz1000/README.md

 ### Hi there 👋 my name is Mumtaz Fatima
 ## Currently
-- Fullstack java consultant at Tietoevry.
+- Fullstack java consultant at </SALT>

+## Work Experience
+- Software developer consultant at Novare Potential AB.

 ## Education 🎓
 -  Bachelor's in Electrical Computer Engineering in 2014.